mkalz/kalz.cc/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Heidelberg University of Education & Open University of the Netherlands
+- name: Heidelberg University of Education
   url: https://www.ph-heidelberg.de

 # Short bio (displayed in user profile at end of posts)